 - Sentiment: What is the emotional reaction of people towards your brand?
 Are they saying mostly positive or mostly negative things?
 Can you identify any patterns that you can use to improve the positive/negative feedback ratio?
 This is a metric that should be tracked over a long period of time so that you can turn the negative opinions of your audience into positive recommendations.

-- Feedback: The feedback that you receive on your product or services is always beneficial, particularly if you pay attention to the informal conversations that take place on the social media.
-This provides you with insight on how your product is performing.
+- Feedback: The feedback that you receive on your product or services is always beneficial, particularly if you pay attention to the informal conversations that take place on social media.
+This provides you with insight into how your product is performing.
 Remember that the purpose of this is not to respond immediately, but instead to listen and this is how successful brands improve themselves.

 - Questions: If you see that the audience is frequently asking the same questions about your brand or target industry repeatedly, then you have an opportunity to create a new piece of viral content.
 Recurring questions are a sign that the customers are not fully informed.
-They tell us that customers are looking for relevant information on the subject manner.
+They tell us that customers are looking for relevant information in the subject manner.
 By creating a new piece of content to address these questions, you will be providing the customers with what they need while boosting traffic to your own website simultaneously.

 - Links: Keep a track of who is linking to your brand and how they are linking back.
 This can come in very handy for search engine optimization (SEO) campaigns.